ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/027_Command_Line_Options.md

 ### \-u string

-Allows to enter strings or other content that can be parsed from the command line with the [report](012_Performance_Report.md) funcrion.
+Allows to enter more strings or other content that can be parsed from the command line with the [report](012_Performance_Report.md) funcrion.

 ### \-i number